View of surrounding mountains on the Mt. Baker-Snoqualmie National Forest

 Directions

 From Seattle, take I-5 north to Everett.
-Take exit 194 onto Highway 2, then head north on Highway 204 toward Lake Stevens.
-Turn north on Highway 9, then east on Highway 92 to Granite Falls.
-Continue east on Mountain Loop Highway; the campground is located across from the Verlot Public Service Center.
+Take exit 194 onto Highway 2.
+Head north on Highway 204 toward Lake Stevens, then north on Highway 9 and east on Highway 92 to Granite Falls.
+Continue east on the Mountain Loop Highway.
+The campground is across from the Verlot Public Service Center.

 Amenities